 - Fully mobile-friendly: The platform works on any phone or tablet.

 - Cloud-based integrations: Integrates with Google Drive, Dropbox, and OneDrive.

-- Not for all users: The narrow approach is targeted to people in real estate only.
+- Not for all users: The narrow approach only targets people in real estate.

 - Limited availability: The platform is only available to Canadian and United States citizens.